 To view a list of worklists:

-Log on to the application using your logon credentials.
+Log in to the application using your log in credentials.
 Note: If you have more than one assigned location, you are prompted to select the location for which you want to access CIRRASPEC data.

 Point to the arrow of the BMS tab, and then click Worklists.
 The Worklist Search page appears.